mount4o/tcp-echo/README.md

 After building the project, three main executables will be generated:

 1. **`tcp_echo_server`**:
     - **Description**: This is the TCP Echo Server that listens for incoming connections from clients, echoes received messages, and handles statistics.
+Providing a port is optional and the default port value is `122` (configurable in `defines.h`).
     - **Usage**:

         ```sh